taaha/MALT/README.md

 download or clone this repository.

 This code uses Gemma-2-2b and Llama-3.2-3b which both are gated.
-To run this project, you will need to add tour huggingface token to .env file.
+To run this project, you will need to add your huggingface token to .env file.

     HUGGINGFACE_TOKEN="YOUR HUGGINGFACE TOKEN"